Roystonea dunlapiana: Common names

 The species is commonly known as yagua or cabiche in Honduras.

 Distribution

-Roystonea dunlapiana is native to southern Mexico, Honduras and Nicaragua.
+Roystonea dunlapiana is native to southern Mexico (Chiapas, Quintana Roo, Tabasco, Veracruz), Honduras and Nicaragua.
 In his monograph of the genus, Scott Zona reported that it is "likely to occur in Belize".
 It grows in estuaries and coastal swamps.
 It is the only species in the genus Roystonea which is absent from the insular Caribbean.